 (American League, North Division)

-An American League mainstay since 1901, the Indians claim six pennants, a pair of championships and field a fearsome all-time lineup including Jim Thome, Albert Belle, Larry Doby & Earl Averill.
+An American League mainstay since 1901, the Guardians claim six pennants, a pair of championships and field a fearsome all-time lineup including Jim Thome, Albert Belle, Larry Doby & Earl Averill.
 Cleveland rocks!

 Latest Scores & Team Updates

 MARINERS’ RANDY JOHNSON BLANKS INDIANS IN OPENING DAY SHUTOUT Eternal Baseball Press SEATTLE – On a night where Seattle’s defense sparkled and Randy Johnson dominated, the eyes of Seattle are squarely centered on Ken Griffey Jr. following the Mariners 4-0 Opening Day...

 INDIANS’ ADDIE JOSS LIMITS BREWERS IN 5-2 OPENING DAY VICTORY Eternal Baseball CLEVELAND – Addie Joss doesn’t mind sharing, but he left Mike Hargrove no reason to take the ball from him on Monday night.
 “I was expecting to use the ‘pen at some point, I mean – it is...

 - IF – Jose Ramirez (2B/3B)